-Walmart International is our second largest segment and operates in 26 countries outside of the U.S. Walmart International operates through our wholly-owned subsidiaries in Argentina, Canada, Chile, China, India, Japan and the United Kingdom, and our majority-owned subsidiaries in Africa (which includes Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia), Central America (which includes Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua), India and Mexico.
-Walmart International previously operated in Brazil prior to the sale of the majority stake of Walmart Brazil in fiscal 2019, as discussed in Note 12 to our Consolidated Financial Statements.
+Walmart International is our second largest segment and operated in 25 countries outside of the U.S as of January 31, 2021.
+Walmart International operated through our wholly-owned subsidiaries in Canada, Chile, and China, as well as our businesses classified as held for sale in Japan and the United Kingdom as of January 31, 2021.
+Walmart International also operates through our majority-owned subsidiaries in Africa (which includes Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia), Central America (which includes Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua), India and Mexico.
+Walmart International previously operated in Argentina and Brazil prior to the sale of Walmart Argentina in fiscal 2021 and the majority stake of Walmart Brazil in fiscal 2019.
+Refer to Note 12 for discussion of recent divestitures.

 Walmart International includes numerous formats divided into three major categories: retail, wholesale and other.
-These categories consist of many formats, including: supercenters, supermarkets, hypermarkets, warehouse clubs (including Sam's Clubs) and cash & carry, as well as eCommerce through walmart.com.mx, asda.com, walmart.ca, flipkart.com and other sites.
-Walmart International had net sales of \$120.1 billion for fiscal 2020, representing 23% of our fiscal 2020 consolidated net sales, and had net sales of \$120.8 billion and \$118.1 billion for fiscal 2019 and 2018, respectively.
+These categories consist of many formats, including: supercenters, supermarkets, hypermarkets, warehouse clubs (including Sam's Clubs) and cash & carry, as well as eCommerce through walmart.com.mx, walmart.ca, flipkart.com and other sites.
+Walmart International had net sales of \$121.4 billion for fiscal 2021, representing 22% of our fiscal 2021 consolidated net sales, and had net sales of \$120.1 billion and \$120.8 billion for fiscal 2020 and 2019, respectively.
 The segment's net sales were negatively impacted by currency exchange rate fluctuations for all years presented.
 The gross profit rate is lower than that of Walmart U.S. primarily because of its merchandise mix.

 Walmart International's strategy is to create strong local businesses powered by Walmart which means being locally relevant and customer-focused in each of the markets it operates.
 We are being deliberate about where and how we choose to operate and continue to re-shape the portfolio to best enable long-term, sustainable and profitable growth.
-As such, we have taken certain strategic actions to strengthen our Walmart International portfolio for the long-term, including:
+As such, we have taken certain strategic actions to strengthen our Walmart International portfolio for the long-term, which include the following highlights over the last three years:

-- Acquisition of a majority stake of Flipkart in August 2018. - Divestiture of 80 percent of Walmart Brazil to Advent International ("Advent") in August 2018. - Divestiture of the Walmart Chile banking operations in December 2018 and the divestiture of the Walmart Canada banking operations in April 2019.
+- Acquisition of a majority stake of Flipkart in August 2018. - Divestiture of 80 percent of Walmart Brazil in August 2018. - Divestiture of the Walmart Chile banking operations in December 2018 and the divestiture of the Walmart Canada banking operations in April 2019. - Divestiture of Walmart Argentina in November 2020. - Divestiture of Asda Group Limited ("Asda"), our retail operations in the U.K., in February 2021. - Divestiture of a majority stake in Seiyu, our retail operations in Japan, in March 2021.

 Omni-channel.
-Walmart International provides an omni-channel experience to customers, integrating retail stores and eCommerce, such as through services like "Click & Collect" in the United Kingdom, our grocery pick-up and delivery business in several other markets, our marketplaces, such as Flipkart in India, and a digital transaction platform anchored in payments such as PhonePe in India.
+Walmart International provides an omni-channel experience to customers, integrating retail stores and eCommerce, such as through pickup and delivery services in most of our markets, our marketplaces such as Flipkart in India, and a digital transaction platform anchored in payments such as PhonePe in India.
+In China, our partnerships with JD.com and JD Daojia provide customers one-hour delivery by leveraging Walmart stores as fulfillment centers.

 Generally, retail units' selling area range in size from 1,400 square feet to 186,000 square feet.
-Our wholesale stores' selling area generally range in size from 25,000 square feet to 156,000 square feet.
-As of January 31, 2020, Walmart International had nearly 3,200 grocery pickup and/or delivery locations across its markets.
+Our wholesale stores' selling area generally range in size from 24,000 square feet to 156,000 square feet.
+As of January 31, 2021, Walmart International had approximately 3,000 pickup and 2,200 delivery locations.